Vocabulary Superseded — 2026-07-06

 Ma yanfa'u al-nasa fa-yamkuth fi al-ard — the criterion of remaining is benefit.
 Batil's defining characteristic is that it does not benefit the people.
 This is not a moral judgment imposed from outside — it is the Quran's ontological criterion.
 A structure that does not benefit cannot be Haq; a structure that persists in the earth does so because it benefits.
 The foam's inability to benefit is the signature of its nature.

 Batil's survival mechanism is admixture with Haq — coating itself with the Haq's name, institutional form, and language.
-Imam Ali: "a part of this and a part of that are taken and mixed together."
+Imam Ali (A.S.): "a part of this and a part of that are taken and mixed together."
 This is the ontological ground of the Legitimacy Name Strategy (Type III Ba'alist Capture).
 The foam is not independent of the water — it is made of water.
 It borrows its apparent existence from the very thing it obscures.

 Zabadan rabi'an — foam that rises and swells above the surface of the water.
 Batil is not invisible or obviously weak — it rises above Haq in appearance.
 The Ba'alist state is always impressive in its zahir form: the Abbasid court, Carthage's commercial empire, the Roman civilizational claim.
 The foam is tall and visible.
 Its apparent prominence is not evidence of its reality — it is evidence of its parasitic relationship to the Haq beneath it.